 SECTION 5.
 EFFECTIVE DATE.
-This Resolution will take effect immediately upon its adoption.
+After its adoption, this Resolution will take effect on August 1, 2023.

 ADOPTED at a regular meeting of the Board of Supervisors of the Central Florida Tourism Oversight District, held on this 10th day of May, 2023.